pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 Good variable names help make code *readable*.

 For example, what does this code do?
 It is hard to tell.
-(Furthermore, if I have to update the numbers, I'm editing the equation which makes it more likely I'll accidentally change the function.)

 .. code-block:: python

     m = 294 / 10.5
     print(m)

+Here we use variables to separate the formula from the numbers.
-Here we use variables.
-A bit easier to change the values, and a bit easier to understand.
+A bit easier to change the values, and a bit easier to figure out the formula.

 .. code-block:: python